Age and its role in the development of spinal stenosis

 There are a variety of degenerative spine conditions that can contribute to spinal stenosis, including:

-- Osteoarthritis – When it affects the spine, this condition involves the gradual breakdown of facet joint cartilage, which can lead to vertebra-on-vertebra friction and the growth of bone spurs.
+- Osteoarthritis — the gradual breakdown of facet joint cartilage, which can lead to the bones grinding against one another and the growth of bone spurs

-- Osteoporosis – The gradual loss of vertebral bone density can cause spondylolisthesis, which is when one vertebra slips anteriorly or laterally over the vertebra beneath it.
+- Osteoporosis — the gradual loss of vertebral bone density can make bones brittle and commonly leads to spondylolisthesis (when one vertebra slips over the vertebra beneath it)

-- Degenerative disc disease – As the cartilaginous outer wall of an intervertebral disc loses water content and elasticity, a herniated disc or a bulging disc can develop.
+- Degenerative disc disease — the tough outer wall of a disc loses water content and elasticity, and the discs lose their height, thereby narrowing, shrinking or becoming arthritic

-- Osteopetrosis – A very rare disease that involves the gradual thickening and enlargement of bones due to a defect in the body’s osteoblastic and absorption processes.
+- Osteopetrosis — a very rare disease that makes bones dense due to a genetic defect in the body, often resulting in fracture

 Conservative treatments for spinal stenosis